aws-neuron/aws-neuron-sdk/libraries/nxd-training/tutorials/hf_llama3_8B_pretraining.rst

 Download the dataset
 --------------------

-Let's downloadtraining-data scripts for our experiments
+Let's download training-data scripts for our experiments

 .. code:: ipython3

    wget https://raw.githubusercontent.com/aws-neuron/neuronx-distributed/master/examples/training/llama/get_dataset.py

-To tokenize the data, we must request the tokenizer from hugging face and meta by following the instructions at the following link: `HuggingFace Llama 3 8B Model <https://huggingface.co/meta-llama/Meta-Llama-3-8B>`__ .
+To tokenize the data, we must request the tokenizer from Hugging Face and Meta by following the instructions at the following link: `HuggingFace Llama 3 8B Model <https://huggingface.co/meta-llama/Meta-Llama-3-8B>`__ .

 Use of the Llama models is governed by the Meta license.